-vital aspect of our development process, because it lets us know if our designs will meet requirements as early as possible."
+"We have a much larger CFD department and capability than some other naval architecture firms of our size.
+The ability to predict performance is a vital aspect of our development process, because it lets us know if our designs will meet requirements as early as possible."
 It also means that RAL can move away from building models and testing prototype boats in tanks.
 Smoker says: "In the past, designers used expensive physical testing with small models in towing tanks or full-scale tests at sea.
 With tanks and full-scale testing, it's difficult and costly to make design changes at that later stage if the trial identifies any design issues."

-Our engineers can use simulations to optimize esigns faster, which is useful since towing tanks an be expensive and difficult to attain.
-Using imcenter STAR-CCM+ we can speed up our rocesses and save money."
+"Our engineers can use simulations to optimize designs faster, which is useful since towing tanks can be expensive and difficult to attain.
+Using Simcenter STAR-CCM+ we can speed up our processes and save money."
 Brendan Smoker,